Meet some of the Amazons' most powerful, yet humble Curanderas...

 We take great pride in developing lasting relationships with everyone we work with.
-Our center is proud to be supported and desired by many incredible local shamans.
-While Rocio and Orlando are our main shamans for most retreats, occassionally we will have a guest.
-Each curandero is of course specifically adept at their own unique abilities, and the synergy between these amazing healers can really make for some powerful ceremony.
-With so much respect for their traditions and lineages, we are delighted to work with and learn from each of these incredible healers.
+Our center is proud to be supported by many incredible local shamans.
+While Teolinda is our main curandera for most retreats, occassionally we will have a guest.
+Each curandera is of course specifically adept at their own unique abilities, and the synergy between these amazing healers can really make for some powerful ceremony.
+With so much respect for their traditions and lineages, we are delighted to work with and learn from these incredible healers.

 We are very proud to be working closely at this time with Maestra Teolinda.
 Her dedication to the plants is extraordinary and potent.
 Read her bio below: